|

 C Maintain the sward by grazing with cattle, horses, sheep or deer at a rate not exceeding 1.5 LSU/ha/yr.

-The two small fields identified on map 2 as G8 and H1 are neutral semi-improved pastures.
+SEMI-IMPROVED GRASSLANDS Location and Description Gregynog Land The two small fields identified on map 2 as G8 and H1 are neutral semi-improved pastures.
 The swards comprised a diverse mix of grass and flower species with fescues, Yorkshire fog, tufted hairgrass, creeping bent, red clover, devil’s bit scabious, tormentil, birdsfoot-trefoil, meadow vetchling, cat’s ear, meadow sweet, lesser spearwort.
+In the northern corner of enclosure H1 there were two plants of broad-leaved helleborine.

 Agricultural modification had been undertaken in the past, shown by the presence of species indicative of nutrient-enrichment and partially drained situations such as common mouse-ear chickweed, white clover, yorkshire fog and soft rush.